 The market price of shares of our common stock could decline as a result of substantial sales of our common stock, particularly sales by our directors, executive officers, employees and significant stockholders, a large number of shares of our common stock becoming available for sale, or the perception in the market that holders of a large number of shares intend to sell their shares.
-As of December 31, 2017, we had approximately 38.6 million shares of our common stock outstanding.
-Certain holders of shares of common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include these shares in registration statements that we may file for ourselves or other stockholders.
+As of December 31, 2018, we had approximately 39.0 million shares of our common stock outstanding.

-In addition, as of December 31, 2017, there were approximately 1.4 million restricted stock units and options to purchase approximately 4.5 million shares of our common stock outstanding.
+In addition, as of December 31, 2018, there were approximately 1.2 million restricted stock units and options to purchase approximately 3.4 million shares of our common stock outstanding.
 If such options are exercised and restricted stock units are released, these additional shares will become available for sale.
-As of December 31, 2017, we had an aggregate of 2.2 million shares of our common stock reserved for future issuance under our 2012 Equity Incentive Plan, which can be freely sold in the public market upon issuance.
+As of December 31, 2018, we had an aggregate of 3.8 million shares of our common stock reserved for future issuance under our 2012 Equity Incentive Plan, which can be freely sold in the public market upon issuance.
 If a large number of these shares are sold in the public market, the sales could reduce the trading price of our common stock.

-We cannot guarantee that our recently announced stock repurchase program will be fully consummated or that it will enhance stockholder value, and any stock repurchases we make could affect the price of our common stock.
+We cannot guarantee that our stock repurchase program will be fully consummated or that it will enhance stockholder value, and any stock repurchases we make could affect the price of our common stock.

-In February 2018, we announced a \$100.0 million stock repurchase program.
-Although our board of directors authorized this stock repurchase program, we are not obligated to repurchase any specific dollar amount or to acquire any specific number of shares.
+In February 2018, we announced a \$100.0 million stock repurchase program and in October 2018, we announced an additional \$100.0 million stock repurchase program.
+Although our Board of Directors authorized this stock repurchase program, we are not obligated to repurchase any specific dollar amount or to acquire any specific number of shares.
 The stock repurchase program could affect the price of our common stock, increase volatility and diminish our cash reserves.
 In addition, it may be suspended or terminated at any time, which may result in a decrease in the price of our common stock.
+In the year ended December 31, 2018, we repurchased 1,088,899 shares of our common stock for an aggregate purchase price of approximately \$85.0 million.